bitburner-official/bitburner-src/markdown/bitburner.singularity.getcharitychance.md

 number

-Chance of success at committing the specified charity.
+Chance of success at performing the specified charity.

 ## Remarks

 RAM cost: 5 GB \* 16/4/1

-This function returns your chance of success at committing the specified charitable action.
+This function returns your chance of success at performing the specified charitable action.